compose-spec/compose-spec/build.md

 ## Build definition

 The `build` element define configuration options that are applied by Compose implementations to build Docker image from source.
-`build` can be specified either as a string containing a path to the build context or a detailled structure:
+`build` can be specified either as a string containing a path to the build context or a detailed structure:

 ```yml
 services: